René Lewejohann: Coaching career

 In January 2016 Lewejohann went to Australia for a few months together with former footballers, Kerim Baba and Max Korell, to gain initial coaching experience.
 He supervised the youth teams of Sydney FC and was to teach German training philosophy on behalf of the Australian Football Academy.
 Lewejohann also worked for an international German school in Sydney.
 He returned to Germany in the summer 2016 and returned playing with BV Herne-Süd.

 In March 2017, he became assistant coach of Denis Tahirović at FSV Duisburg.
 At the start of the 2017–18 season, he took over the head coaching post from Tahirović.
 On 16 January 2018 Lewejohann resigned at the FSV Duisburg.
 In January and June 2019, Lewejohann also played two games for FC Schalke 04's oldboys team.

 A month later, SpVgg Erkenschwick hired him as their new head coach.
 In November 2018, he moved to Hammer SpVg as a head coach.
 On 28 January 2020, he was released from his duties.

-In March 2023, he was announced as new assistant manager of Rot Weiss Ahlen serving as assistant to Markus Kaya.
-At the end of the season his and Kaya's contracts were not renewed by Ahlen.
+In March 2023, he was appointed assistant manager of Rot Weiss Ahlen, serving under head coach Markus Kaya.
+At the conclusion of the season, both his contract and that of Kaya were not renewed by the club.

-On 18 July 2024, Lewejohann became new manager of KFC Uerdingen 05.
+On 18 July 2024, Lewejohann was appointed manager of KFC Uerdingen 05.

+On 1 October 2025, he returned to Rot Weiss Ahlen, this time as head coach, signing a contract running until 30 June 2026.

+He became the manager of 1.
+FC Bocholt on 1 January 2026 on a contract running until 2028.